 The beaches in Bali

 Wow, is just the one word to describe what Bali has to offer when it comes to beaches.
 Each unique in their own way, but each absolutely stunning.
+Make sure you see a lot of beautiful beaches when you visit Bali.

 From the bustling resort area of Seminyak, with its powder-white sands and gentle waves, to the mainstream Kuta, a big surfing spot, and the luxurious turquoise waters of the Blue Lagoon, you can choose whether to keep to the mainstream or go further off the beaten track to the more rustic spots.
 Travel bloggers really recommend the Nusa Dua Beach for its family-friendly restaurants and activities.